All Episodes Plain Text Favourite

 I'm not an expert on all this stuff and don't particularly want to be.

-I just learned what I have to.
+I just learn what I have to.

-Which plu which politically in California is probably a big deal, I would think, huh?
+But what happened is Black Lives Matter, which politically in California is probably a big deal, I would think, huh?

 Right.